 The class meets three days a week (Monday, Wednesday, and Thursday) from 6 p.m. to 10 p.m..

-The hospital and ambulance rotations are completed after the classroom portion of the class.
-You will have up to three months after the last day of class to complete all class, clinical, and hospital requirements.
+The hospital and ambulance rotations begin during the classroom portion of the class.
+You will have up to two months after the last day of class to complete all class, clinical, and hospital requirements.

 The TEEX EMT-Basic programs have been approved for Semester Credit Hours through the American Council on Education (ACE).
 ACE recommends, in the lower division baccalaureate/associate degree category, 6 semester hours in Health Science, Allied Health, Emergency Medical Care, or Fire Science.

 Government ProgramsPost 9/11 GI Bill Benefits® For information contact Veteranservices@teex.tamu.edu or call (877) 833-9638